The Dandy Warhols: Odditorium or Warlords of Mars (2004–2007)

 The Dandy Warhols started work on their next studio album in mid-2004.
 The result was Odditorium or Warlords of Mars, released the following year.
 It was partially named after and recorded in the band's own studio, The Odditorium.

 Odditorium or Warlords of Mars was largely a return to the psychedelic, guitar-orientated rock of ...The Dandy Warhols Come Down, moving away from the synth-heavy sound of their previous album, Welcome to the Monkey House.
 Two singles were released from the album: "Smoke It" and "All the Money or the Simple Life Honey".
 The album received a mixed response from music critics.

 Around this time, the band contributed to the soundtrack of the video game Stubbs the Zombie in Rebel Without a Pulse with a cover of "All I Have to Do Is Dream" by The Everly Brothers.

 On July 17, 2006, the band released a stand-alone single, "Have a Kick Ass Summer (Me and My Friends)".
 The song was later re-recorded as "Mis Amigos" for their 2008 album ...Earth to The Dandy Warhols...
-It was later featured in the downloadable song pack for the Xbox video game Dance Dance Revolution ULTRAMIX 4, and was also re-recorded as "Mis Amigos" for their later album ...Earth to The Dandy Warhols.
+It was later featured in the downloadable song pack for the Xbox video game Dance Dance Revolution ULTRAMIX 4.
 In 2007, the band recorded the song "Good Luck Chuck" for the 2007 film of the same name.
 It was released as a digital single.